 Ministry of Economic Affairs and Employment monitors foreign corporate acquisitions and serves as national contact point for the EU screening regulation

-The purpose of the Act on the Monitoring of Foreign Corporate Acquisitions in Finland (172/2012) is to monitor and, if key national interests so require, to restrict transfer of influence to foreigners and to foreign organisations and foundations.
+The purpose of the Act on the Monitoring of Foreign Corporate Acquisitions in Finland (172/2012) (hereafter the Act) is to monitor and, if key national interests so require, to restrict transfer of influence to foreigners and to foreign organisations and foundations.

 Official matters concerning the monitoring and approval of corporate acquisitions are considered by the Ministry of Economic Affairs and Employment, which also requests opinions from other authorities to the extent necessary.
-The ministry must approve the corporate acquisition unless it potentially conflicts with a key national interest.
-If the corporate acquisition may conflict with a key national interest, the ministry must refer the matter for consideration at a government plenary session.
+The monitoring of corporate acquisitions is supported by a network of authorities, led by the Ministry, which screens foreign acquisitions and participates in the verification processes related to them.
+The Ministry must approve the corporate acquisition unless it could endanger a key national interest.
+In that case, the Ministry must refer the matter for consideration to the government plenary session.

 When do corporate acquisitions require approval of the Ministry of Economic Affairs and Employment?

-Under the law, corporate acquisition refers to activities as a result of which:
+Under the Act, corporate acquisition refers to activities as a result of which:

 - a foreign owner gains control of at least one tenth,

 - or at least one half of the aggregate number of votes conferred by all shares in the company, or a holding that otherwise corresponds to decision-making authority in a limited liability company or other monitored entity.

 For a specific reason, the authority dealing with the matter (Ministry of Economic Affairs and Employment or the Government) may also require the buyer to file an application or a notification concerning a measure to increase the buyer’s influence that will be taken after the consideration and that will not result in the exceeding of these limits.